Types of Stroke and Related Conditions

 Click here and here to see TV news stories about the procedure at Lancaster General Hospital.

-Lancaster General Hospital is recognized for its exceptional stroke care, consistently earning the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+Lancaster General Hospital is recognized for its exceptional stroke care, consistently earning the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus and Target: Stroke Honor Roll Elite Quality Achievement Award.
 The award, according to the American Heart Association/American Stroke Association, "recognizes the hospital’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence."

 Stroke care at Lancaster General Health is a team effort.
 Often, that effort begins before patients even arrive at the hospital.
 Emergency responders are trained to start life-saving procedures in the ambulance, and call ahead so hospital personnel are ready to begin appropriate treatment.
-Rapid treatment, including administering the clot-busting drug tPa (tissue plasminogen activator) and mechanical thrombectomy, can reduce or reverse the damage caused by ischemic stroke.
+Rapid treatment, including administering a clot-busting medication and mechanical thrombectomy, can reduce or reverse the damage caused by stroke.

 Stroke treatment and rehabilitation are often complex.
 Our highly trained team of neurologists, neurosurgeons, neuropsychologists, cardiologists, interventional neuroradiologists, psychiatrists, nurses, nurse care managers, and neuro rehab specialists work together to tailor care to each patient’s needs.